KoviRobi/rmk-mekk-elek/README.md

 not because currently I use it (I have not got around to finishing the keyboard I started writing this for -- currently I still use my ErgoDox which has QMK on it).

+This should also serve as a disclaimer -- I make no promises about this software and accept no liability.

 However if you do find this useful, I'd be curious, just drop me a line, or start a GitHub discussion, etc.